 During my 15 years as a ski guide, I’ve stayed at many different lodges and experienced the best that B.C.’s backcountry has to offer.
 Choosing the right lodge for you is one of the most important choices you will make when starting this adventure.
 Depending on your skill level, preferred type of skiing and desired routes, there are many stellar huts that will accommodate all your needs, making your stay in the mountains as comfortable as possible.
 Every single one is totally unique and a testament to the hard labors of those who built these hospitable refuges.
 I’ve handpicked some of the best lodges B.C. has to offer you and will give you an overview of their unique qualities, with special attention given to two of my favorites.

-Come to Mount Carlyle for its unique rustic flare
+1. Mount Carlyle: Visit for its unique rustic flare

 First up, we have Mount Carlyle Lodge.
 Situated in the heart of the Kokanee Range, it’s a sprawling lodge with a unique rustic flare, owned and operated by B.C. legend Brian Cross, also known as The Bald Bomber.
 But don’t let its quaint exterior deceive you.
 It’s a highly functional lodge with plenty of elbow room for everyone.
 The skiing Mount Carlyle offers is just right for most guests – lots of short to medium-sized ski runs that are positioned to make great exploratory circuits.
 There’s only one problem with the lodge: it’s completely booked until 2024.

-Spin your own epic tales of snow at Valhalla Lodge’s alpine paradise
+2. Valhalla Lodge: Spin your own epic tales of snow at this alpine paradise

 Valhalla Mountain Lodge is another spectacular lodge run by Brian Cross, located in the pristine powder fields of the West Kootenays.
 It’s the first of the Kootenay lodges and, as such, it has arguably the most desirable location of them all.
 Getting 120 cm (4 ft) of snow in a week has been the norm during my stay here.
 “What’s the catch?” you might ask.
 Well, just as Mount Carlyle, Valhalla is booked years in advance, but that doesn’t mean there aren’t spots still available here and there.
 But, if you can’t get in this year, believe me when I tell you, it’s well worth the wait.